nanoporetech/taiyaki/docs/modbase.rst

 Train a Model
 -------------
-Having prepared the mapped read file, the ``train_mod_flipflop.py`` script training a flip-flop model.
+Having prepared the mapped read file, the ``train_flipflop.py`` script trains a flip-flop model.
 Progress is displayed on the screen and written to a log file in output directory.
 Checkpoints are regularly saved and training can be restarted from a checkpoint by replacing the model description file with the checkpoint file on the command line.